 A zero gravity chair works best to meet all of the requirements for a comfortable fully functional binocular chair.
-From our experience, it has been determined that all other chair styles will have one kind of limitation or another.
+From our experience, it has been determined that most other chair styles will have one kind of limitation or another.

 There must be fully open steel tubing at the tops of the sides of the chair’s backrest, that has no attached fabric (see pic).
 This is where a bino-holder mount can be clamped and can slide up and down to match the heights of various users.
 The head cushion should not be attached to the backrest frame, but instead to the backrest fabric.
 During use, another cushion can be slid under the chair’s cushion.
 This will support the nape of your neck, for high elevation viewing.
+A standard width chair is recommended ( see below ).

 Non-zero-gravity chairs: Some may wish to rotate their chair by pushing with their feet on the ground instead of using a hand driven wheel.
 In this case, any standard tube frame chair can be used, as long as your feet stay on the ground comfortably.
 Again, there should be fully open steel tubing, with no attached fabric, at the tops of the sides of the chair’s backrest.
 There will be a limitation to the comfortable viewing elevation when using these chairs.
 This would be a good choice if the intention is for daytime nature viewing only, since not much elevation is normally needed for this.
 You could leave the chair set up on your porch or by your window.

-- Portal model rated 350 lbs, 30″ width between outer edges of armrests, open tops of sides of backrest frame (fully tested and recommended)
+- Portal: 350 lbs rating, 30″W width between outer edges of armrests, open tops of sides of backrest frame (fully tested and recommended)

-- Timber Ridge model rated 350 lbs, 31″ width between outer edges of armrests, open tops of sides of backrest frame (untested)
+- Timber Ridge: 350 lbs rating, 31″W width between outer edges of armrests, open tops of sides of backrest frame (untested)

-- Timber Ridge model rated 500 lbs, 33″ width between outer edges of armrests, open tops of sides of backrest frame (untested)
+- Timber Ridge: larger model, 500 lbs rating, 33″W width between outer edges of armrests, open tops of sides of backrest frame (untested)

-- Cabela’s Big Outdoorsman Lounger model rated 400 lbs, ~31″ width between outer edges of armrests, open tops of sides of backrest frame (untested)
+- Cabela’s Big Outdoorsman Lounger: 400 lbs rating, ~31″W width between outer edges of armrests, open tops of sides of backrest frame (untested)

-- Ever Advanced model rated 350 lbs, 29.5″ width between outer edges of armrests, open tops of sides of backrest frame (untested)
+- Ever Advanced: 350 lbs rating, 29.5″W width between outer edges of armrests, open tops of sides of backrest frame (untested)

 Avoid these zero gravity chair specs: